MicrosoftDocs/memdocs/memdocs/configmgr/core/support/azure-migration-tool.md

 For more information about permissions and assigning roles, see [Add or remove Azure role assignments using the Azure portal](/azure/role-based-access-control/role-assignments-portal).

+### Virtual network support

+Starting in version 2010, to support other virtual networks other than ExpressRoute, make the following configurations:

+- In the configuration of the virtual network, go to the **DNS servers** settings.
+Add a **Custom** DNS server with the IP address of a domain controller.

+- On the site server where you'll run the tool, set the following registry value: `HKCU\Software\Microsoft\ConfigMgr10\ExtendToAzure, SkipVNetCheck = 1`

 ## Run the tool

-1. Sign on to the primary site server and run the following tool in the Configuration Manager installation directory: `Cd.Latest\SMSSETUP\TOOLS\ExtendMigrateToAzure\ExtendMigrateToAzure.exe`
+1. Sign on to the site server and run the following tool in the Configuration Manager installation directory: `Cd.Latest\SMSSETUP\TOOLS\ExtendMigrateToAzure\ExtendMigrateToAzure.exe`

 1. Review the information on the **General** tab, and then switch to the **Azure Information** tab.